atorralba/GHSL_CTF_4/README.md

 }
 ~~~

-The connection here is establishing by telling CodeQL that the Exception thrown by the `ThrowingCall` is the same as the qualifier of the `HeuristicGetMessageCall`.
+The connection here is established by telling CodeQL that the Exception thrown by the `ThrowingCall` is the same as the qualifier of the `HeuristicGetMessageCall`.
 In that sense, if the tainted parameter of a `ThrowingCall` is reflected in the Exception message, this predicate will connect those two elements.
 Time to add the last additional taint step:

 ~~~ql
 class ThrowingCallTaintStep extends TaintTracking::AdditionalTaintStep {